MegaLOD-project/arrowheads/Documentation/meetings.md

 Reporter: Marco Oliveira

 In this meeting, it was discussed the current state of the development of the project.
-We came to the conclusion that the way that I was showing the results of XQuery was sub optimal since the html formating was being done and writen within the database.
-The right thing to do was to ask and query the database, retrive from it an XML file and format from outside of the database.
-The formating will probably be done with PHP.
+We came to the conclusion that the way that MArcoo was showing the results of XQuery was sub optimal since the html formating was being done and written within the database.

+The right thing to do is to ask and query the database, retrieving an XML file formating it on te fly.
+The formating should probably be done with PHP.

 **TO DO**
 1. Marco: Change the code in order to fulfil the goals discussed in the meeting.
-          Study XQuery.
+          MArco studies XQuery language.

 --------------------------------